Fort Reno (Oklahoma): History

 Fort Reno began as a temporary camp in July 1874 near the Darlington Agency, which needed protection from an Indian uprising that eventually led to the Red River War.
 After the conflict ended, the post remained to control and protect the Southern Cheyenne and Southern Arapaho reservation, and Fort Reno was established as a permanent fort on July 15, 1874.
 Soldiers from Fort Reno also attempted to control Boomer and Sooner activity during the rush to open the Unassigned Lands for settlement.
 Among the units stationed here were the famed Ninth Cavalry of Buffalo Soldiers.
-The fort lent its name to the city of El Reno, which still exists, as well as Reno City, which was abandoned before Oklahoma statehood.
+The fort lent its name to the city of El Reno as well as Reno City, which was abandoned before Oklahoma statehood.

 After Oklahoma statehood in 1907, the post was abandoned on February 24, 1908, but remained as a quartermaster remount depot.
 During World War II, German and Italian prisoners of war were housed on the grounds; the fort's chapel was built by members of the Afrika Korps.
 In 1949, the fort was abandoned by the Army and transferred to the U.S. Department of Agriculture, which uses it as its Grazinglands Research Laboratory.
 The laboratory's mission is to develop and deliver improved technologies, management strategies, and strategic and tactical planning tools which help evaluate and manage economic and environmental risks, opportunities, and tradeoffs, for integrated crop, forage, and livestock systems under variable climate, energy and market conditions.

 The remains of German and Italian prisoners of war, residents of the fort, pioneer settlers, and military personnel are interred in the fort's cemetery.
 Ben Clark, a frontier scout for George Armstrong Custer and Philip Sheridan, is buried there.
-The fort is open to the public and has a visitor's center with fort memorabilia and exhibits.
+The fort is open to the public and has a visitor center with fort memorabilia and exhibits.
 Fort Reno was added to the National Register of Historic Places in 1970.